How to Support LGBTQIA+ Individuals with Eating Disorders

 In this article, we explore eating disorders in the LGBTQIA+ community and offer ways to support affected community members during Pride and throughout the year.

 Eating disorders aren’t unique to straight, cisgender women.
 They cut across all social categories and intersections, including sexual orientation and gender identity.
-While the majority of the field’s research has focused historically on straight females, the studies involving LGBTQIA+ people show high prevalence rates of eating disorders.
+While the majority of the field’s research has focused historically on straight, cisgender females, the studies involving LGBTQIA+ people show high prevalence rates of eating disorders.

 In fact, research suggests that some LGBTQIA+ community members experience eating disorders at even higher rates than their straight and cisgender counterparts.